burcakulug/mytvguide/CONTRIBUTING.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](https://github.com/react-boilerplate/react-boilerplate/blob/master/LICENSE.md).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](https://github.com/burcakulug/mytvguide/blob/master/LICENSE.md).

 # Collaborating guidelines
 You can find the list of all maintainers in [MAINTAINERS.md](./MAINTAINERS.md).

-There are few basic rules to ensure high quality of the boilerplate:
+There are few basic rules to ensure high quality of the project:

  - Before merging, a PR requires at least two approvals from the collaborators unless it's an architectural change, a large feature, etc. If it is, then at least 50% of the core team have to agree to merge it, with every team member having a full veto right. (i.e. every single one can block any PR)
  - A PR should remain open for at least two days before merging (does not apply for trivial contributions like fixing a typo).
 This way everyone has enough time to look into it.